 Solution

-Note that $n, n+1, 2n+1$ are all pairwise prime, and $N$ is their LCM.
-By Chinese Remainder Theorem, we find that for each triplet $(x,y,z)$ such that $1 \leq x \leq n, 1 \leq y \leq n+1, 1 \leq z \leq 2n+1$, there is exactly one $k$ such that $1 \leq k \leq N, k \equiv x \mod N, k \equiv y \mod N, k \equiv z \mod N$.
-In other words, for each triplet of $(x,y,z)$ within the allowable coupon range, there is exactly one student who receives $x$ red, $y$ green, and $z$ blue coupons.
+Note that n, n+1, 2n+1 are all pairwise prime, and N is their LCM.
+By Chinese Remainder Theorem, we find that for each triplet (x,y,z) such that 1 \leq x \leq n, 1 \leq y \leq n+1, 1 \leq z \leq 2n+1, there is exactly one k such that 1 \leq k \leq N, k \equiv x \mod N, k \equiv y \mod N, k \equiv z \mod N. In other words, for each triplet of (x,y,z) within the allowable coupon range, there is exactly one student who receives x red, y green, and z blue coupons.

 Solution 1

 We divide the cases based on the amount of money a particular student receives.
-Suppose a student receives $k$ cents.
+Suppose a student receives k cents.

-Case 1: $1 \leq k \leq n$.
+Case 1: 1 \leq k \leq n.

-Let $x,y,z$ be the number of red, green, and blue coupons he receives.
+Let x,y,z be the number of red, green, and blue coupons he receives.

-Case 1a: $x,y,z$ are all distinct.
+Case 1a: x,y,z are all distinct.

-If $x < y < z$, then $k = y$.
-For a student to be paid $k$ cents in this manner, $x$ must be from 1 to $k-1$, and $z$ must be from $k$ to $2n+1$, inclusive.
-Conversely, as long as $x$ is any value from $1$ to $k-1$, and $z$ is any value from $k+1$ to $2n+1$, then $(x,y,z)$ form a triple where the median is $k$.
-For each of these triples, there is exactly one student who gets paid $k$ cents.
-So the number of students who gets paid $k$ cents in this manner is $(k-1)(2n+1-k)$, so the total money spent on them is $k(k-1)(2n+1-k)$
+If x < y < z, then k = y.
+For a student to be paid k cents in this manner, x must be from 1 to k-1, and z must be from k to 2n+1, inclusive.
+Conversely, as long as x is any value from 1 to k-1, and z is any value from k+1 to 2n+1, then (x,y,z) form a triple where the median is k.
+For each of these triples, there is exactly one student who gets paid k cents.
+So the number of students who gets paid k cents in this manner is (k-1)(2n+1-k), so the total money spent on them is k(k-1)(2n+1-k)

-Since $k$ is allowed to take range from $1$ to $n$, then the number of students who gets paid via $x < y < z$ configuration is
+Since k is allowed to take range from 1 to n, then the number of students who gets paid via x < y < z configuration is

-Now, that's just for $x < y < z$.
+Now, that's just for x < y < z.
 There are 6 permutations of order, and we can repeat the same analysis for each.
-The total number or $x,y,z$ all distinct is:
+The total number or x,y,z all distinct is:

-$$2 \sum_{k=1}^{n} k(k-1)(n-k) + 2 \sum_{k=1}^{n} k(k-1)(n+1-k) + 2 \sum_{k=1}^{n} k(k-1)(2n+1-k)$$
+2 \sum_{k=1}^{n} k(k-1)(n-k) + 2 \sum_{k=1}^{n} k(k-1)(n+1-k) + 2 \sum_{k=1}^{n} k(k-1)(2n+1-k)

-$$ = 2 \sum_{k=1}^{n} k(k-1)(4n+2-3k) $$
+= 2 \sum_{k=1}^{n} k(k-1)(4n+2-3k)

 Case 1b: two of them are the same, the third higher.

-Suppose $x=y < z$, then $k = x = y$.
-Similar analysis as above, the number of students who gets paid this way is $(2n+1-k)$, and the total money spent on them is $k(2n+1-k)$.
-Summing from $k=1$ to $n$, and also taking into account cases of $x=z < y, y=z < x$, we have:
+Suppose x=y < z, then k = x = y.
+Similar analysis as above, the number of students who gets paid this way is (2n+1-k), and the total money spent on them is k(2n+1-k).
+Summing from k=1 to n, and also taking into account cases of x=z < y, y=z < x, we have:

 Case 1c: two of them are the same, the third lower.

-Suppose $x < y= z$, then $k = y = z$.
-Again, the number of students is $k-1$, so total amount of money, including cases of $y < x= z, z < x=y$ is:
+Suppose x < y= z, then k = y = z.
+Again, the number of students is k-1, so total amount of money, including cases of y < x= z, z < x=y is:

-$$ 3 \sum_{k=1}^{n} k(k-1)$$
+3 \sum_{k=1}^{n} k(k-1)

-Case 1d: $x=y=z$
+Case 1d: x=y=z

-Case 2: $k = n+1$.
+Case 2: k = n+1.

-Since $x \leq n$, then $x$ cannot be the median nor the top, and $y$ cannot be on top, so the only configuration left is $x < y \leq z$.
-There are $n$ values for $x$ and $n+1$ values for $z$ (from $n+1$ to $2n+1$).
-So the number of students is $n(n+1)$ and total amount paid is $n(n+1)^2$
+Since x \leq n, then x cannot be the median nor the top, and y cannot be on top, so the only configuration left is x < y \leq z.
+There are n values for x and n+1 values for z (from n+1 to 2n+1).
+So the number of students is n(n+1) and total amount paid is n(n+1)^2

-These are all the cases, since the median cannot be greater than $n+1$.
+These are all the cases, since the median cannot be greater than n+1.
 Summing over all the sums, we have:

 (do the algebra here)